indiqusdocs/yntraa/docs/Subscribers/Compute/Autoscale/CreatingAutoscaleGroups.md

 ---
 # Creating Autoscale Groups

-To create Autoscale Groups, follow these steps:
+To create Autoscale Groups, the following steps are:
 1. Navigate to **Compute > Autoscale Groups** in the navigation menu.
 2. Click the **NEW AUTOSCALE GROUP** button.
 3. Select an **Instance Category**.